 - Initial speed.
 Some factors can make an initial backup (when you are transferring all the files to the cloud) slower – a bad internet connection can be one of them.

 - Ongoing costs.
 If you're storing your files in the cloud, you have to pay a monthly fee.
-But taking into account the cost of new external hard drive every few years (which is almost inevitable) the price tag ends up being the same.
+But taking into account the cost of a new external hard drive every few years (which is almost inevitable) the price tag ends up being the same.

 So, which option should you go for?

 If you have to pick one, choosing an online backup service is the right choice.
 The advantages and flexibility outweigh the advantages of external hard drives.
-But the good thing is you don't have to pick just one just.
+But the good thing is you don't have to pick just one.
 It is actually recommended you back up on an external hard drive and use the cloud backup service as an additional backup layer.

 Check out Koofr's plans for backing up your files - create a free account with up to 10 GB of storage.